grahamcarman/docs/astro/runtime-release-notes.md

 To upgrade Astro Runtime, see [Upgrade Astro Runtime](upgrade-runtime.md).
 For general product release notes, see [Astro Release Notes](release-notes.md).
 If you have any questions or a bug to report, contact [Astronomer support](https://cloud.astronomer.io/support).

+## Astro Runtime 9.1.0

+- Release date: September 7, 2023
+- Airflow version: 2.7.1

+### Airflow 2.7.1

+Astro Runtime 9.1.0 includes same-day support for Apache Airflow 2.7.1.
+Airflow 2.7.1 contains a number of bug fixes including:

+- Treat dag-defined access_control as authoritative if defined ([#33632](https://github.com/apache/airflow/pull/33632))
+- Add limit 1 if required first value from query result ([#33632](https://github.com/apache/airflow/pull/33632))
+- Fix MappedTaskGroup tasks not respecting upstream dependency ([#33732](https://github.com/apache/airflow/pull/33732))

+To learn more, see the [Apache Airflow 2.7.1 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-7-1-2023-09-07).

+### Additional improvements

+- You can now [export task logs to Datadog](view-logs.md#export-task-logs-to-datadog) from Azure and GCP clusters.
+- Upgraded `openlineage-airflow` to 1.1.0.
+See the [OpenLineage release notes](https://openlineage.io/docs/releases/1_1_0/) for a complete list of changes.
+- Upgraded `astro-sdk-python` to 1.7.0, which adds support for Excel files.
+See the [Astro Python SDK changelog](https://astro-sdk-python.readthedocs.io/en/stable/CHANGELOG.html#id1) for a complete list of changes.

 ## Astro Runtime 9.0.0

 - Release date: August 18, 2023